aazirani/guide_wizard/README.md

 ### UI

-This directory contains all the ui of your application.
+This directory contains all the ui of the application.
 Each screen is located in a separate folder making it easy to combine group of files related to that particular screen.
-All the screen specific widgets will be placed in `widgets` directory as shown in the example below:
+All the screen specific widgets will be placed in the `widgets` directory as shown in the example below:

 ```
 ui/